gmickel/openehr-quest/README.md

 ## The Birth of a Quiz

+This game was originally created as part of an internal company presentation at [Cistec](https://github.com/cistec-com).
+The full presentation that accompanies this game can be found [here](https://gmickel.github.io/openehr-presentation) / [repo](https://github.com/gmickel/openehr-presentation).
+Feel free to check it out for more context and information about OpenEHR!

 This little gem was conjured up with the help of Claude 3.5 Sonnet, an AI assistant with a knack for turning dry topics into delightful adventures.
 Together, we've created a learning experience that's as enjoyable as it is educational.

 ## Try It Out!